 I think I will carry this lesson with me forever.
 It’s ALWAYS about the client.
 It’s ALWAYS about making their experience with me as special as possible.
 And every side job has taught me something new so even though it isn’t formal education – the experience as been invaluable.

 The reason this industry is full of AMAZING and AWFUL (real talk!) travel agents is that you need to be SUPER SELF-MOTIVATED to get Education.
 Although I got basic education from my host agency, I did a majority of training on my own.
-A few examples of courses I took (and paid for!) are the DWHSA Romance Travel Specialist Course (I also followed up with their DWHSA Bootcamp this year) and The Firefly Method for Wedding Planners.
+A few examples of courses I took (and paid for!) are the DWHSA Romance Travel Specialist Course (I also followed up with their DWHSA Bootcamp this year) and we are still a part of The Planners Playbook membership today!

 On top of a few SOLID courses, I have probably watched over 1000 webinars from my computer.
 Many suppliers have trainings as well (Sandos Smart Agents, AMResort Master Agents, Royal Caribbean WOW Specialist, etc).
 I attend as many industry events that come to Edmonton as I possibly can.
 I also TRAVEL as much as possible so I can personally see hotels & destinations that I sell.
 If you really are planning on starting your own business, please be prepared to invest in yourself.
 I am not even counting all of the business specific training I have taken!